Finite closed coverings of compact quantum spaces: Classification of finite coverings via the universal partition space

-are functors establishing an equivalence of categories between the category $\cov$ of finite coverings of algebras and the quotient category $\pfShp/\!\!\sim$ of the category of finitely-supported flabby sheaves of algebras over $\pinf$ with extended morphisms.
-Here $(A,\ord{\Pi})$ is the image of $(A,\Pi)$ under an equivalence inverse to $\G{Z}$, and $\alpha_f$ is a tame surjection defined as in~\eqref{alphaf}. \end{thm}
+are equivalence functors between the category $\cov$ of finite coverings of algebras and the quotient category $\pfShp/\!\!\sim$ of the category of finitely-supported flabby sheaves of algebras over $\pinf$ with extended morphisms.
+Here $(A,\ord{\Pi})$ is the image of $(A,\Pi)$ under an equivalence functor inverse to $\G{Z}$, and $\alpha_f$ is a tame surjection defined as in~\eqref{alphaf}. \end{thm}

-Observe that the equivalence of the above theorem is, essentially, the identity on morphisms.
+Observe that the equivalence functors of the above theorem are, essentially, identity on morphisms.
 This is because, on both sides of the equivalence, morphisms considered as input data are only algebra homomorhisms (see \eqref{words} and Definition~\ref{Def:Coverings}).
 They do, however, satisfy quite different conditions to be considered morphisms in an appropriate category.
-Thus the essence of the theorem is to re-intertpret the natural defining conditions on an algebra homomorphism to be a morphism of coverings to more refined conditions that make it a morphism between sheaves.
+Thus the essence of the theorem is to re-interpret the natural defining conditions for an algebra homomorphism to be a morphism of coverings to more refined conditions that make it a morphism between sheaves.
 What we gain this way is a functorial description of coverings by the more potent concept of a sheaf.
 We know now that lattice operations applied to a covering will again yield a covering.

 We end this section by stating Theorem~\ref{SheafandCoveringEquivalence} in the classical setting of the Gelfand-Neumark equivalence~\cite[Lem.~1]{GelfandNeumark:Hilbert} between the category of compact Hausdorff spaces and the opposite category of unital commutative C*-algebras.
 Since the intersection of closed ideals in a C*-algebra equals their product, the lattices of closed ideals in C*-algebras are always distributive.
 Therefore, remembering that the epimorphisms of commutative unital C*-algebras can be equivalently presented as the pullbacks of embeddings of compact Hausdorff spaces, we obtain: \begin{cor} The category of finite closed coverings of compact Hausdorff spaces (see the beginning of this section) is equivalent to the opposite of the quotient category $\pfShp/\!\!\sim$ of finitely-supported flabby sheaves of commutative unital C*-algebras over $\pinf$ with extended morphisms. \end{cor}